 I thank him who has given me strength, Christ Jesus our Lord, because he judged me faithful, appointing me to his service, though formerly I was a blasphemer, persecutor, and insolent opponent.
 But I received mercy because I had acted ignorantly in unbelief, and the grace of our Lord overflowed for me with the faith and love that are in Christ Jesus.
 The saying is trustworthy and deserving of full acceptance, that Christ Jesus came into the world to save sinners, of whom I am the foremost.
 But I received mercy for this reason, that in me, as the foremost, Jesus Christ might display his perfect patience as an example to those who were to believe in him for eternal life.
 To the King of the ages, immortal, invisible, the only God, be honor and glory forever and ever.
 Amen.

 God is in the business of transforming lives.
-The Church is filled with ex-sinners.
+The church is filled with ex-sinners.
 There are ex-liars, ex-cheats, ex-addicts, ex-adulterers, ex-gays, ex-transsexuals, ex-you-fill-in-the-blank.
 Given that man is naturally bent toward doing evil, it is probably true that none of these would have overcome their temptation in their own strength.
-It is only through the transformative power of the Holy Spirit that anyone is capable of overcoming his greatest temptations.
+It is only through the transformative power of the Holy Spirit that anyone is capable of overcoming their greatest temptations.
 It is only when a person relinquishes his sinful identity and turns to Jesus Christ in humble repentance that the power of sin is truly broken in an individual’s life.
-No longer must he be identified by his sin.
-Instead, he is identified as a child of God.
+No longer must they be identified by their sin.
+Instead, they are identified as a child of God.
 This is the good news of Jesus Christ!
-Galatians 4:4–7 says, “But when the fullness of time had come, God sent forth his Son, born of woman, born under the law, to redeem those who were under the law, so that we might receive adoption as sons.
-And because you are sons, God has sent the Spirit of his Son into our hearts, crying, ‘Abba!
-Father!’
-So you are no longer a slave, but a son, and if a son, then an heir through God.”
+Galatians 4:4–7 says:

 Unless otherwise noted, all Scripture quotations are taken from The Holy Bible, English Standard Version, copyright ©2001 by Crossway Bibles, a publishing ministry of Good News Publishers.
 Used by permission.
 All rights reserved.